Last updated at Tue, 17 Sep 2024 14:36:55 GMT

 Note: These PPS settings are per engine, so if you set it to 2000, which means ~2.5 MB/s, if you have a pool of 4 engines, that might use closer to 10 MBs of bandwidth.

-There are four options that we can turn on or off at the top of this section and I’ll outline those below:
+There are seven options that we can turn on or off at the top of this section and I’ll outline those below:

 Include potential vulnerability checks: It is not always possible for unauthenticated vulnerability checks to be perfectly reliable.
-When a higher false positive rate is acceptable, in order to minimize missed vulnerabilities, “potential” checks can be enabled.
+When a higher number of false positives are acceptable, in order to minimize missed vulnerabilities, “potential” checks can be enabled.
 This is not recommended for default scans due to the lower signal-to-noise ratio.

 Correlate reliable checks with regular checks: This option I have still seen used and can be of great help.
 It basically only applies to RHEL or CentOS operating systems running either PHP or Apache.
 Let’s use RHEL running Apache, for example.
 System Administrators like to run Apache on RHEL because when you update RHEL, it automatically updates Apache, which is nice.
 The challenge is, RHEL does not update the Apache banner when it updates Apache, so if you’re not using credentials and we can’t get a ‘Reliable’ check on your OS, we have no choice but to use the ‘Regular’ banner grab and depending on how many years old it is, it may mean thousands of false positives.
 This could still happen even with Credentials if this option is unchecked, so always make sure this option is checked so it will correlate the reliable credentialed OS grab with the regular banner grab to remove any vulns detected from the banner information.

 Skip checks performed by the Insight Agent: We discussed this above and it's pretty self-explanatory.
-If we detect that the asset has an agent, we only run the few checks that the agent cannot do which will both greatly speed up the scan and also increase the accuracy of the scan by not trying to correlate scan results with agent results.
+If we detect that the asset has an agent, we only run the network based checks that the agent cannot, which will both speed up the scan and also increase the accuracy by not trying to correlate scan results with agent results.
+However, there is a caveat for using this feature.
+If for example you are running an AD-HOC scan, it will also skip any checks performed by an agent, and since the majority of checks are found using the agent there is a good chance that ad-hoc scan will not produce the results you are looking for.
+If you are going to enable this feature, I recommend it be only enabled for scan templates used in your scheduled scans, and keep this disabled on the primary scan template assigned to the site to prevent challenges with ad-hoc scanning.

 Last, in the ‘Selected Checks’ you can see all of the vulnerability categories which can be used for other parts of the tool, or search for checks using the ‘By individual check’ drop-down.
 None of these options should ever be touched.